awsdocs/amazon-rds-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-## Allow a user to create a DB instance that uses the specified DB parameter and security groups<a name="security_iam_id-based-policy-examples-create-db-instance-specified-groups"></a>
+## Allow a user to create a DB instance that uses the specified DB parameter group and subnet group<a name="security_iam_id-based-policy-examples-create-db-instance-specified-groups"></a>

-The following permissions policy grants permissions to allow a user to only create a DB instance that must use the `mysql-production` DB parameter group and the `db-production` DB security group\.
+The following permissions policy grants permissions to allow a user to only create a DB instance that must use the `mydbpg` DB parameter group and the `mydbsubnetgroup` DB subnet group\.

 ```
 {
-   "Version":"2012-10-17",
+    "Version": "2012-10-17",
-   "Statement":[
+    "Statement": [
         {
-         "Sid":"AllowMySQLProductionCreate",
+            "Sid": "VisualEditor0",
-         "Effect":"Allow",
+            "Effect": "Allow",
-         "Action":"rds:CreateDBInstance",
+            "Action": "rds:CreateDBInstance",
-         "Resource":[
+            "Resource": [
-            "arn:aws:rds:us-west-2:123456789012:pg:mysql-production",
+                "arn:aws:rds:*:*:pg:mydbpg",
-            "arn:aws:rds:us-west-2:123456789012:secgrp:db-production"
+                "arn:aws:rds:*:*:subgrp:mydbsubnetgroup"
             ]
         }
     ]
 }
 ```